SDooman/sdooman.github.io/_posts/2024-02-01-January 2024 Media Diet.md

 I have more home cooked software project ideas, for when I'm less busy with Down Dog, might write about those soon.

 ### [The Real Differences Between Gen Z, Millennials, Gen X, Boomers, and Silents - and What They Mean for America's Future](https://www.amazon.com/Generations-Differences-Millennials-Silents_and-Americas/dp/1982181613)

 Originally inspired to read this because I straddle the Millenial - Gen Z divide, and am dating a Gen Z woman.
 I'm also curious about the trends for even younger generations, which might be relevant when I start a family.
-Here are the most prescient excerpts:

->
+Many startling stats, might do a separate post about those.